bumptech/glide/README.md

 Finally Glide is performant.
 Image loading is fast without using lots of cpu or causing jerk inducing garbage collections.

-How Do I Use Glide?
+How do I use Glide?
 -------------------
 The only thing you need to implement is a simple interface that fetches a path for a given model.
 You then need an ImageManager instance which manages loading images from paths in the background, and an ImagePresenter instance per image view.
 To use Glide in an adapter for a list, your code will look something like this: